husm/react-native-saga/README.md

 # React Native / Redux / Saga
-### This project is used to help the newbies like me to integrate react-native project with redux and redux-saga.
+This project is used to help the newbies like me to integrate react-native project with redux and redux-saga.
 If you do not know what are redux and redux-saga, please learn the basic concepts of them first, then back to this example again.

+### v0.1
+Please use `git checkout -b version0_1 v0.1` to get v0.1 release.
+In this version I accomplished a very simple example which contains an asynchronous increment button

 ## <a name='requirement'>Requirements
 - react-native